Table of Contents

 Config Directory

 This folder helps you to control and understand the framework.
-As per the name, this directory stored all the files which used to configure OR set up the project environment.
+As per the name, this directory stored all the files used to configure OR set up the project environment.
 For example, if a developer wants to debug then he needs to enable debug mode in the app.php file.
-Another file called database.php which access all variables from the .env file for the database functionality.
+Another file called database.php access all variables from the .env file for the database functionality.
 So we will study it in another blog post.

 Database Directory

-This folder stored all database functionality related files.
-It has three sub-directories .i.e Factories, Migrations and seeders.
-For example, if a developer wants to change database structure then with the help of artisan command i.e. php artisan make:migration generate migration file.
+This folder stored all database functionality-related files.
+It has three sub-directories .i.e Factories, Migrations and Seeders.
+For example, if a developer wants to change database structure then with the help of artisan command i.e. php artisan make: migration generate migration file.
 Thus this migration file will take care of it.

 Public Directory